This week I wanted to talk about how you can use guest blogging to find new clients.

 4. Follow guest-blogging guidelines

 Now it’s time to submit your blog post.
 The best way to do this is to find the ‘blogging guidelines’ or the ‘contributor guidelines’, which will tell you how to approach the blog.
 These are generally published on the blog website.
 Some may want you to get in touch with an idea for a blog post, while others will want you to submit the full post.
-For somewhere like Huffington Post, I recommend contacting an individual editor, rather than submitting your post through the website
+For some of the bigger blogs, it’s often better to contact an individual editor, rather than submitting your post through the website

 5. Write a rocking blog post